Diamond Buying Guide 2016

 A measure of a jeweler’s knowledge is whether he is professionally trained.
 Preferably, his training comes from a highly-recognized and internationally accredited program, such as the GIA Graduate Gemologist (GG) or Accredited Jewelry Professional (AJP) diploma programs.
 An educated jeweler will not only explain the 4Cs of diamond quality to you, but will be able to demonstrate the differences between apparently similar stones.
 They will also encourage you to compare a number of diamonds that fall in your budget.

 2) Understand the 4Cs of Diamond Quality

 This basic knowledge will not only unlock the mystery of a diamond’s quality, it will help you understand a diamond’s value and price.

 Diamond Color In most diamonds, the term actually refers to the absence of color.
 The less color in the stone, the more desirable and valuable it is.
 Some of these differences are not visible to the naked eye, but directly impact the overall quality and price of the stone.

 Diamond Clarity measures the amount, size and placement of internal ‘inclusions,’ and external ‘blemishes.’
 Grades run from ‘Flawless,’ with virtually no imperfections, to ‘Included,’ which contain a significant number of imperfections.

-Diamond Cut does not refer to a diamond's shape, but to the proportion and arrangement of its facets and the quality of workmanship.
+Diamond Carat does not refer to a diamond’s shape, but to the proportion and arrangement of its facets and the quality of workmanship.
 The amount of brilliance, sparkle and fire in a diamond is determined by cut.
-Grades range from 'Excellent' to 'Poor.'
+Grades range from ‘Excellent’ to ‘Poor.’